Nota-NetsPresso/BK-SDM/README.md

 We used the following codes to obtain the results on MS-COCO.
 After generating 512×512 images with the PNDM scheduler and 25 denoising steps, we downsampled them to 256×256 for computing scores.

 ### Code (using BK-SDM-[Small](https://huggingface.co/nota-ai/bk-sdm-small) as default)
+- On a single 3090 GPU, '(2)' takes ~10 hours per model, and '(3)' takes a few minutes.

 (1) Download `metadata.csv` and `real_im256.npz`:
   ```bash